 Communicating with customers did not come naturally to me.
-Initially, I had a lot of difficulty expressing my responses and thoughts in writing.
+Initially, I had a lot of difficulties expressing my responses and thoughts in writing.

 I would read the email trail, analyze each response and assess whether my responses were suitable for various contexts and situations.

 James began to see the improvement in my formatting skills, and my ability to understand and breakdown emails from customers.
-I was finally given an opportunity to be the Point of Contact.
-I was thrilled to be chosen for the responsibility.
+I was finally allowed to be the Point of Contact.
+I was thrilled to be chosen for responsibility.